 Crochet abbreviations are a way to shorten a crochet stitch’s name or certain crochet actions inside crochet patterns.
 There are even punctuation combinations that are short for repeatable actions.

-Many designers (including me), publishers, and companies will use these standard US abbreviations when referring to various crochet stitches and actions.
+Many crochet designers (including me on my crochet blog), publishers, and companies will use these standard US abbreviations (or American Crochet Terms) when referring to various crochet stitches and actions.

-Weaving in Yarn Ends
+Weaving in Yarn Ends in Crochet

 Weaving in yarn ends is a method used to secure & hide yarn tails (the snipped off ends) by stitching them back in and through a crochet project.

-- Change directions multiple times and then weave yarn vertically in the opposite direction as many times as you can before cutting off the yarn with scissors close to the project.
+- Change directions multiple times, and then weave yarn vertically in the opposite direction as many times as you can before cutting off the yarn with scissors close to the project.

 The Importance of Gauge in Crochet

 Gauge is a measure of how many stitches and rows fit a length of a crocheted piece.
-This crocheted piece is usually 4 inches (or about 10cm), and it is used to indicate the size of each stitch.
+This crocheted piece is usually 4 inches (or about 10 cm), and it is used to indicate the size of each stitch.

 Joining Yarn in Crochet